Hip bistro with local art on the walls and a menu of European dishes that use farm-fresh ingredients.

 About the Tin Angel

 Since 2007 Tin Angel has been one of Salt Lake's best loved dining destinations.
 The Chef/owners have a passion for quality local ingredients, an ecclectic style and a love for Salt Lake City.
-Jerry Liedtke (Chef), Kestrel Liedtke (Heart) and Robin Kilpatrick (Soul) found an old Pioneer-era home in the heart of Downtown Salt Lake and transformed it into a lively destination for high end cuisine, wines and cocktails.
+Jerry and Kestrel Liedtke found an old Pioneer-era home in the heart of Downtown Salt Lake and transformed it into a lively destination for high end cuisine, wines and cocktails.
 Jerry's dedication to quality, flavor and local ingredients found the perfect home in the Historic Pioneer Park area.
-With the Salt Lake Downtown Local Farmer's Market right across the street and local purveyors of high quality ingredients like Caputo's and Rimini Coffee a short bike ride away, the trio have built a strong anchor in a growing neighborhood.
+With the Salt Lake Downtown Farmer's Market right across the street and local purveyors of high quality ingredients like Caputo's and Rimini Coffee a short bike ride away, the couple have built a strong anchor in a growing neighborhood.
 The charm and style of this upbeat cafe cannot be denied.
-The city has embraced this trio with open arms: three-time winner of Salt Lake Magazine's Dining Award--including the coveted award for 2015's Top 25 Restaurants--has made them feel very welcome indeed!.
+The city has embraced this vision with open arms: six-time winner of Salt Lake Magazine's Dining Award--including the coveted award for Best Restaurant 2015, 2016, 2017, and 2018!

 The History of our Name

 Our Chef and co-owner Jerry Liedtke Jr. grew up in the bar business.
 His father, Jerry Sr., owned bars here in Salt Lake in the Sixties and Seventies.
-The year Jerry Jr. was born his dad opened a quiet little bar on State Street between Third and Fourth South on the East side of the street and named it The Tin Angel.
-He got the name from a charming tin shack he had visited years before on the docks in San Francisco.
-(Music history buffs will know that this was a popular spot for musicians in the Thirties, Forties and Fifties.)
-Jerry Sr.'s Tin Angel in Salt Lake City was opened in 1967.
-It's a parking lot now, but in its day it was a bustling part of downtown and the foot traffic didn't end when the sun set.
-Next door was The Copper Kettle and just up the street was Auerbach's, a popular department store.
+In 1967 Jerry Sr. opened a quiet little bar on State Street between Third and Fourth South on the East side of the street and named it Tin Angel.

 Jerry Jr. always loved the name of his father’s famous hot spot.
 Almost forty years later, when he and his wife and their best friend opened a restaurant just a few blocks from his dad's old place, "The Tin Angel" was the only name they ever considered.